The beat of Discombobulated sounds really similar to On Fire (2009). In ways the songs can be compared as well.

 Almost any beginner rapper knows how difficult it is to construct quality rhymes.
 To be a killer emcee there is a lot of work that goes into it: You need to find complex rhyme schemes, use stylistic devices, have relevant references (and the list goes on !)
 However, with these tips, you can get started on your journey to being a good emcee.

-Have Rhyme Book: Everyone remembers that iconic scene from 8 Mile where B-Rabbit like an alien is jotting down rhymes in the back seat of a bus.
+Have Rhyme Book: Everyone remembers that iconic scene from 8 Mile where B-Rabbit like an alien is jotting down rhymes in the back seat of a shabby public transit bus.
 Well guess what….it really helps !Be creative and try to rhyme as many words as possible.
 When you have a strong ammo of rhymes you can use, constructing verses is one step easier.

 Break down multisyllabic words and find corresponding simple words that rhyme with each part.
 This opens up a wider pool of diction you can use in your raps.
 For example Stockholm (Stock/Holm > Chalk/Board, Rock/Thrown, Stock Bones)